TakinB/MovieShowtimes/README.md

 This repository is a web app created by me using the following technolgies.
 The app uses a free API to get the movies that are currently playing.

+This app is deployed on Amplify and is available [here](https://main.dk533bbkowhnl.amplifyapp.com/)
 ## Technologies used:

 1. React